 Small Muscle Skills

-Eye-hand coordination, holding and copying with a pencil, crayon or marker, drawing simple shapes e.g. circle, square, and exploring materials of different textures.
+Eye-hand coordination, holding a pencil, crayon or marker and copying from a flat surface in front of them, drawing simple shapes e.g. circle, square, and exploring materials of different textures.

 Large Muscle Skills

 Balance, speed and agility, large muscle coordination, and sense of direction e.g. up, down, beside.

 Adjusting to change in routine, functioning independently of adult attention, consistency of behavior and mood, labeling emotions of others, showing a range of emotions, learning to express anger and frustration appropriately, understanding the consequences of behaviors, using planning prior to activities, using words to solve problems with peers, persisting in difficult tasks, and concentrating for brief periods.